 It’s clean and neat and works like a charm.
 Being able to fine tune the traveler position really helps in balancing the boat when going upwind, and when going downwind it makes a gybe simple and safe.

 When you are sailing ketches upwind the mizzen sail adds very little drive.
 The boat goes just as fast through the water without the mizzen.
 Despite that, it is still an important sail to use because, on the Super Maramu, like other ketches, using just the jib and mainsail can leave the boat with a little (or a lot!) of lee helm.
 That impairs the boat’s ability to get upwind, because the rudder is generating lift in the wrong direction.
+This effect is frequently not noticed because it increases leeway.
+Sailors are used to looking at wind angle as the evaluation of how well the point is pointing, because it is easy to measure.
+The amount of leeway is usually hard to see.

 Putting up the mizzen and adjusting its angle to the wind to give the boat just a tiny touch of weather helm reduces leeway, and gets the boat further upwind, faster than without it–even if the speed through the water is not significantly different.
 A lot of Amel sailors don’t really pay much attention to the amount of lee or weather helm because they are always running an electric autopilot which just powers on through no matter what.
 Moving the rudder from 2º on the lee side to 2º on the weather side will improve performance to weather that really adds up over a long passage.